jake-baxter/rblx-train-driving-system/README.md

 `customModules`(table)" - A table of module script references of modules to use, e.g. `{script.SoundSystem, game.ServerStorage.Modules.CustomGUI}`

+# Server Events
+There isn't many server events to currently listen to, but you can use the :GetServerEventConnection() if you really need to.

+Events are issued in module name then table. ```ModuleName, SentData```

+These events currently work (module name, table):

+`base` - `{{class = self, action = "DriverIn", player = player, UI = tempPlayerGui}}` - Listen Only - Fires when player enters

+`base` - `{class = classSelf, action = "DriverOut"}` - Listen Only - Fires when player leaves

+Feel free to use this for your own plugins and chose new module names for them.

 # Reporting issues
 If there is an issue please use the issues heading to report and give error traces and make sure your scripts are written correctly.
 If it is a custom plugin that comes with the download please also mention this.